nclarius/task-manager-modified/README.md

 This is a modification of KDE’s [task manager applet](https://github.com/KDE/plasma-desktop/tree/master/applets/taskmanager) with a bunch of dirty hacks to:

+- make the indicators in the task bar visually more minimal and look like tabs (no background color, no indicator except for active tab, invert indicator position)
 - make it properly centrable (the original has some protruding space causing the visible entries to be shifted off-center)
 - strip the labels down to bare file names (in particular, remove application names)
 - center the labels in the entry and elide (…) long labels in the middle instead of the end